Anthony Shaw

 I work for Microsoft, focused on Python and Open-Sources technologies.
 I'm also studying a PhD in Computer Science at Macquarie University.

-I Tweet often, blog sometimes and speak seldomly.
+I Tweet often, blog sometimes and speak often.
 All of my research and tinkering is Open-Source, I'm an active member of some large open-source projects as well as maintaining my own.

 Projects I'm working on at the moment